fredpdavis/oshealab_genomic_scripts/README.md

 - expects to find fastq files in `data/fastq/<runID>/<fastqName>`

-#### Edit the comparisons file, listing pairs of conditions to compare:
+#### 3.2.3 Edit the comparisons file `metadata/rnaseq_comparisons.txt`

+- This file lists groups of samples that you'd like to compare

-- This is a tab-delimited text file.
+- This is a 4-column tab-delimited text file.
 Make sure you use tab's, __NOT SPACES__

 - Each line represents a pairwise comparison

-- Two columns, each specifying the samples to compare

 - Samples can be specified by sampleName or by other features specified in the sample sheet